Posts Tagged :

 Green lock with lines moving out of it

-Email Encryption As a Solution or A Feature?
+Email Encryption: A Solution or a Feature?
 600 237 Bob Janacek

-As noted – most email encryption solutions already integrated very well with Outlook and Exchange, which in effect make them a plug-in toolbar button feature of Outlook, invoked with a click.
-So it has already been reduced to a feature of email in this way for most ad hoc, desktop requirements.
-Yet, the use of email for messaging and file exchange is not always a desktop ad hoc function.
+As noted, most email encryption solutions are already integrated well with Outlook and Exchange, which in effect makes them a plug-in toolbar button feature of Outlook, invoked with a click.

 Email Encryption, CRM, Contact Centers and Mobile Apps

-In fact – where it matters most – in high volume business processes handling regulated information, Outlook (or any webmail interface for that matter), is not the best place to send and receive messages and files.
-CRMs, contact centers, practice management software, electronic health record systems, and custom database applications are the applications that often house the data and track the interactions with customers, partners (or patients).
 Shouldn’t email encryption be a standard feature of those solutions?
-And for situations where the customer, client or patient need to initiate an inquiry – shouldn’t a secure email channel be a feature easily accessible to them too through customer facing interfaces and apps such as websites, portals and mobile apps?
+For situations where the customer, client or patient needs to initiate an inquiry, shouldn’t a secure email channel be a feature easily accessible to them through customer-facing interfaces and apps such as websites, portals and mobile apps?

-While email encryption vendors can extend the existing Outlook style ‘plug-in’ model of creating applets to expose their email encryption service as a ‘toolbar button’ in popular CRM UI’s (Salesforce for instance) – this approach doesn’t scale well, and doesn’t always accommodate the use case at hand, or fit into customer facing services such as self-service portals or mobile apps.
-In these cases, a native solution is best, using web service email encryption APIs to provide secure messaging, file and form exchange to support high volume applications with trusted security and verifiable compliance.
+While email encryption vendors can extend the existing Outlook style ‘plug-in’ model of creating applets to expose their email encryption services as a ‘toolbar button’ in popular CRM UI’s (Salesforce for instance), this approach doesn’t scale well, doesn’t always accommodate the use case at hand and doesn’t integrate into customer-facing services such as self-service portals or mobile apps.
+In these cases, a native solution is best, using web service email encryption APIs to provide secure messaging, file and form exchange to support high-volume applications with trusted security and verifiable compliance.

-This application of email encryption APIs lends itself best to healthcare, financial services, insurance and government applications, at enterprise scale.
-These organizations are best positioned to migrate off standalone email encryption solutions, and leverage the benefits of email encryption as a feature thru the use of APIs.
+This application of email encryption APIs lends itself best to health care, financial services, insurance and government applications at enterprise scale.
+These organizations are best positioned to migrate off standalone email encryption solutions and leverage the benefits of email encryption as a feature through the use of APIs.

 Email Encryption APIs for Mid-Market Solution Providers